 Management measures and evaluates our operating segments based on segment net sales and operating income.
 Management excludes corporate expenses from segment operating income.
 In addition, certain amounts that management considers to be non-recurring or non-operational are excluded from segment net sales and operating income because management and the chief operating decision maker evaluate the operating results of the segments excluding such items.
-These items may include, but are not limited to, intangible asset amortization, net restructuring and related charges, non-restructuring impairment charges, separation costs, R&D upfront payments, changes related to the Opioid-Related Litigation Settlement and the Acthar Gel Medicaid Retrospective Rebate incurred as a result of the Medicaid lawsuit.
-Although these amounts are excluded from segment net sales and operating income, as applicable, they are included in reported consolidated net sales and operating loss and are reflected in the following reconciliations presented below.
+These items may include, but are not limited to, depreciation and amortization, share-based compensation, net restructuring and related charges, non-restructuring impairment charges, separation costs, R&D upfront payments, changes related to the Opioid-Related Litigation Settlement and the Acthar Gel Medicaid

+Retrospective Rebate incurred as a result of the Medicaid lawsuit.
+During the three months ended September 25, 2020, management began excluding depreciation and share-based compensation from its evaluation of the operating results of its segments.
+As a result, prior period segment operating income has been recast to reflect this change on a comparable basis.
+Although these amounts are excluded from segment net sales and operating income, as applicable, they are included in reported consolidated net sales and operating income (loss) and are reflected in the following reconciliations presented below.
 Selected information by business segment is as follows:

-Three Months Ended June 26, 2020 Compared with Three Months Ended June 28, 2019
+Three Months Ended September 25, 2020 Compared with Three Months Ended September 27, 2019